-Pilates mat exercise typically suggests 3-5 reps of each position except the first one, 'The 100'.
+Pilates mat exercise typically suggests 3-5 reps of each position except the first one, 'The 100.'
 But feel free to play!
 This is an excellent way to fight boredom and periodicity.
-Periodicity refers to the fact that your muscles get accustomed to whatever exercise you do on a regular basis, and thus you must create variety in your workout.
+Periodicity refers to the fact that your muscles get accustomed to whatever exercise you do on a regular basis, and thus to continue to get stronger you must create variety in your workout.

-You can do this in several ways: more reps, slower movement, changing the order of the exercises, or adding props such as bands, rings, balls, and weights to mention only a few.
-I believe Pilates actually recognized this relatively recent principle in exercise science, when he removing the metal rings from wine casks to create the first ‘magic circle’, a device often used in Pilates exercises to add more muscle resistance and challenge.
+You can do this in several ways such as more reps, slower movement, changing the order of the exercises or adding props such as bands, rings, balls and weights to mention a few.
+I believe Pilates actually recognized this relatively recent discovery in exercise science, when he removing the metal rings from wine casks to create the first ‘magic circle,’ a device often used in Pilates exercises to add more muscle resistance and challenge.

 More Than Exercise

 Proper alignment starts with the first beginner exercise when we introduce 2 simple techniques.
 First, we ask you to feel a ‘long neck’ by imaging that a rope is attached to the crown of your head (not the forehead) and someone is pulling you up by that rope like a puppet.
 The spine lengthens, the chin slightly dips, and you immediately feel like a soldier at attention!
-Though it often feels unnatural at first, this simple instruction actually connects your neck with the rst of your spine in a way we rarely allow.
-This is the natural and healthy alignment of your spine.
+Though it often feels unnatural at first, this simple instruction actually connects your neck with the rest of your spine in a way we rarely allow for a natural and healthy alignment of the spine.

 Next I ask you to find your natural stance.
-For most of us this means the feet are in a slight ‘V’.
-Maybe the heals touch.
+For most of us this means the feet are in a slight ‘V.’ Maybe the heals touch.
 For some the feet are parallel.
-Whatever feels natural for you which is going to be different for each person.
-We use these two alignment ‘principles’ in every exercise whether standing, sitting, or lying on our back or side.
+Whatever feels natural which is different for each person.
+We use these two alignment ‘principles’ in every exercise whether standing, sitting or lying on our back or side.
 This natural position of both the feet and spine soon becomes automatic.

 Alignment insures safe and healthy joint movement.
 We begin to discover that one side of our body is typically stronger or more flexible than the other, and with this discovery we begin to restore balance and equilibrium.

 Pilates developed mat exercises nearly a century ago!
 It has passed the test of time.
 All of these Pilates principles have been proven safe and sound.
 He was a true genius – the Einstein of the fitness world.
-This is why elite athletes – from hockey players to dancers, wrestlers to racecar drivers – now include Pilates in their conditioning program.
+This is why elite athletes – from hockey players to dancers, wrestlers to racecar drivers and equestrians to golfers now include Pilates in their conditioning program.